NHL commissioner: Labour unrest

 Although Bettman was tasked with putting an end to the NHL's labour problems, the league has nonetheless locked out its players three times during Bettman's tenure.
 The 1994–95 lockout lasted 104 days, causing the season to be shortened from 84 to 48 games.
 A key issue during the lockout was the desire to aid small market teams.
 Led by Bettman, the owners insisted on a salary cap, changes to free agency and arbitration in the hopes of limiting escalating salaries, the union instead proposed a luxury tax system.
 The negotiations were at times bitter, with Chris Chelios famously issuing a veiled threat against Bettman, suggesting that Bettman should be "worried about [his] family and [his] well-being", because "Some crazed fans, or even a player [...] might take matters into their own hands and figure they get Bettman out of the way."

 By the end of the deal in 2004, the owners were claiming that player salaries had grown far faster than revenues, and that the league as a whole lost over US$300 million in 2002–03.

 As a result, on September 15, 2004, Bettman announced that the owners again locked the players out prior to the start of the 2004–05 season.
-Three months later, Bettman announced the cancellation of the entire season with the words "It is my sad duty to announce that because a solution has not yet been attained, it is no longer practical to conduct even an abbreviated season.
+Five months later, Bettman announced the cancellation of the entire season with the words "It is my sad duty to announce that because a solution has not yet been attained, it is no longer practical to conduct even an abbreviated season.
 Accordingly, I have no choice but to announce the formal cancellation of play for 2004–2005."
 The NHL became the first North American league to cancel an entire season because of a labour stoppage.

 As in 1994, the owners' position was predicated around the need for a salary cap.
 In an effort to ensure solidarity amongst the owners, the league's governors voted to give Bettman the right to unilaterally veto any union offer as long as he had the backing of just eight owners.
 The players initially favoured a luxury tax system, and a 5% rollback on player salaries — later increased to 24%.
 As the threat of another season being canceled loomed, the players agreed to accept a salary cap.